 \begin{lemma} There is an inequality

 Moreover, the difference

 equals the number of points $p\in C$ such that \begin{itemize} \item the fiber $f^{-1}(p)$ is a star fiber, and \item $p$ is a branch point of the double cover $C'\to C$. \end{itemize} \end{lemma} \begin{proof} By Lemma \ref{lemma_e(S)}, $d=e(X)/12$, and $d'=e(X')/12$, and both $e(X)$ and $e(X')$ are determined by the Euler characteristic of the singular fibers.
 Hence, it suffices to compare the singular fibers on the two surfaces.
-When $p\in C$ correspond a singular fiber $F$ of $f$, then by Proposition \ref{prop_delta=0,1}, there are three possibilities \begin{itemize} \item[(i)] $p$ is unbranched for $\pi$, then it corresponds to two singular fibers on $X'$ of type $F_p$; \item[(ii)] $p$ is a branched point, and $F_p$ is not of star type, and $\delta(F_p)=0$; \item[(iii)] $p$ is a branched point, and $F_p$ is of star type, and $\delta(F_p)=1$. \end{itemize} Therefore, only the last case contribute to the difference $2e(X)-e(X')$.
+When $p\in C$ corresponds to a singular fiber $F$ of $f$, then by Proposition \ref{prop_delta=0,1}, there are three possibilities \begin{itemize} \item[(i)] $p$ is unbranched for $\pi$, then it corresponds to two singular fibers on $X'$ of type $F_p$; \item[(ii)] $p$ is a branch point, and $F_p$ is not of star type, and $\delta(F_p)=0$; \item[(iii)] $p$ is a branch point, and $F_p$ is of star type, and $\delta(F_p)=1$. \end{itemize} Only the last case contributes to the difference $2e(X)-e(X')$.
 Using Lemma \ref{lemma_e(S)} again, we find

-where $\Delta\subset C$ is the collection of points satisfy (iii), and $F_p'$ is the type of the singular fiber upstairs according to Table \ref{table_star}.
-Then divide the equality by 12 and the result follows from the definition \eqref{eqn_delta(F)} of $\delta$. \end{proof}
+where $\Delta\subset C$ is the collection of points satisfying (iii), and $F_p'$ is the type of the singular fiber in $X'$ according to Table \ref{table_star}.
+After dividing the equation by 12, the result follows from the definition of $\delta$ in \eqref{eqn_delta(F)}. \end{proof}

 \begin{definition}\normalfont We call $\delta$ (cf. \eqref{eqn_delta-global}) the \textit{Euler defect} of the quadratic base change of elliptic surface $X\to C$ with respect to a double cover $C'\to C$.
-We say the base change \textit{defective} if $\delta>0$. \end{definition} \begin{remark}\normalfont The Euler defect can be defined in general for higher degree base change.
+We say the base change is \textit{defective} if $\delta>0$. \end{definition} \begin{remark}\normalfont The Euler defect can be defined in general for higher degree base change.
 This will be studied more systematically in a subsequent paper.
-In this paper, we focus on the case of quadratic base change case, when $g(C')=1$. \end{remark}
+In this paper, we focus on the case of quadratic base change, when $g(C')=0,1$. \end{remark}